The Love of Sunya

-The Love of Sunya (also known as The Loves of Sunya) is an American silent drama film made in 1927.
-It was directed by Albert Parker, and was based on the play The Eyes of Youth by Max Marcin and Charles Guernon.
+The Love of Sunya (also known as The Loves of Sunya) is a 1927 American silent drama film directed by Albert Parker and based on the play Eyes of Youth by Max Marcin and Charles Guernon.
 Produced by and starring Gloria Swanson, it also stars John Boles and Pauline Garon.
 A copy of The Love of Sunya survives in the Paul Killiam collection.

 Plot

-The film depicts a young woman (Swanson) given by a mystic an occasional glimpse into her future, notably her future with different men.
+A young woman is given by a mystic an occasional glimpse into her future, notably her future with different men.